JakubKocerha/milestonep1-my-arctic-life/readme.md

 ### Features To Implement

-* More multimedia content(photos, videos, audio) from life and environment of presented guide.
+* More multimedia content(photos, videos, audio) from the life and the environment of site's presented guide.
 * Guide's stories about critical moments and difficult conditions in the mountains(weather changes, injuries, broken equipment, etc.) and their solutions.
-* Real action="#" link for collecting the posted data via form in join-me.html
+* Real action="#" link for collecting the posted data via form in join-me.html.

 ## Main technologies used
 * HTML5